 1. Scotland is one of the Celtic Nations

+Starting off our list of fun Scotland facts is this one!
 Alongside Ireland (the whole island), Wales, Cornwall, and Brittany, France, Scotland is one of the nations that make up the cultural region of the Celts.
-These ancient people are united by similar traditions, genetic make-up, and folklore.
+Similar traditions, genetic make-up, and folklore unite these ancient people.

 2. The Scottish Highlands are home to the highest peaks in the UK

 Not only are the Scottish Highlands incredibly beautiful (like, seriously), it’s also where you’ll find Ben Nevis, which towers 4,411 feet above sea level.
 It’s relatively easy to climb, for a mountain – since it’s only a wee one – so around 100,000 people do just that every year.
 We think it’s one of the best hikes in Scotland!

 3. Not a lot of people live in the Highlands

-It used to have a much bigger population, but in the 18th and 19th centuries, many Highland Scotch moved abroad to Britain’s new colonies in Canada, Australia, and New Zealand, as well as to newly industrialized cities down south.
+It used to have a much bigger population, but in the 18th and 19th centuries, many Highland Scots moved abroad to Britain’s new colonies in Canada, Australia, and New Zealand, as well as to newly industrialized cities down south.

 4. Glasgow used to be one of the largest cities in the world